 Research Governance authorisation is required for all Queensland Health sites for any research project.
-Research Governance is the review of research projects and requests involving Mackay Hospital and Health Service (MHHS), within this review the Research Governance Officer (RGO) aims to evaluate project risk for the HHS, legal requirements and accountabilities, policy and procedure implications, logistics, resourcing, feasibility and beneficence to the HHS and the community.
+Research Governance is the review of research projects and requests involving Mackay Hospital and Health Service (MHHS), within this review the Research Governance Officer (RGO) aims to evaluate project risk for the HHS, legal requirements and accountability, policy and procedural implications, logistics, resourcing, feasibility and beneficence to the HHS and the community.
 In order to fulfill the requirements of the MHHS research governance review please refer to the MHHS Research Governance and Ethics Checklist along with the relevant quick reference guide (QRG) and the below tips for the application process and conducting Research within Queensland Health.

 In order to conduct a research project at a Queensland Health site there are a number of approvals required prior to commencing your study: